-The Suspected Abuse Response Team (SART) is a victim-sensitive program providing immediate and compassionate forensic medical examinations for victims of sexual assault and domestic violence.
-SART examinations are available with or without law enforcement involvement.
+The Suspected Abuse Response Team (SART) helps victims of sexual assault, child abuse, or neglect by providing immediate and compassionate medical exams.
+Forensic medical exams are available with or without law enforcement involved.

 Who can use this service?

-SART is available to anyone, and responds to requests from law enforcement, Child Welfare Services, crisis intervention agency or self-referral.
+SART is available to anyone, and responds to requests from law enforcement, Child Welfare Services, or Lumina Alliance.

 Is there a charge for this service?